What is the Trust Register?

 The online registration for these new trusts opened on 1 September 2021.
 Trustees can now register trust details via the Government website, GOV.UK.

-- If the trust under your control was in existence on or after 6 October 2020, then you have until 1 September 2022 to register.
+- If the trust under your control was in existence on or after 6 October 2020, then you had until 1 September 2022 to register.

 - If a UK, or non-UK, trust triggers an obligation to enrol on the Trust Register on or after 3 June 2022, the deadline is 90 days from the event that triggered the obligation.
 This rule still applies even if this is later than 1 September 2022.